 Are antibiotics going out of style?

 So far, preliminary studies have been promising.
-Some research has shown that UTIs can be treated without traditional antibiotics by targeting a bacterium’s surface component for adhesion: FimH.
+Some research has shown that UTIs can be treated without traditional antibiotics by targeting E. coli’s surface component for adhesion, FimH.

 Typically, the urinary tract flushes away bacteria when you urinate.
 But according to researchers, FimH can cause E. coli to firmly attach to the cells in the urinary tract.
 And because of this tight grip, it’s hard for the body to naturally flush the bacteria from the urinary tract.
 If researchers can uncover a way to target this protein with other types of therapies, treating UTIs with antibiotics might become a thing of the past.